 Treating high blood pressure usually involves a combination of exercise, nutrition and medications.
 There is no "one size fits all" approach to treating hypertension.
 Ideally, treatment should be tailored to the patient to avoid using a large number of or high doses of medications that are less effective.
 Care will need to be adjusted if your kidney disease progresses and the body’s kidney function changes, especially if you need dialysis or a transplant.
 Patients with diabetes will require different treatment considerations, too.
 The goal for all patients is to closely manage blood pressure to reduce the risk of serious complications.

 Care for Kidney Transplant Patients and Donors

 In collaboration with our nationally recognized Kidney Transplant Program, the Nephrology Program provides skilled evaluation of potential kidney donors and recipients before transplant, which improves outcomes.
-Together with our transplant surgeons and other specialists, our nephrologists provide lifelong, comprehensive care for kidney and pancreas transplant patients and for live donors through our Kidney Transplant and Kidney Donor clinics.
+Together with our transplant surgeons and other specialists, our nephrologists provide lifelong, comprehensive care for kidney transplant patients and for live donors through our Kidney Transplant and Kidney Donor clinics.

 The surgical removal of a kidney is called a nephrectomy.
 Nephrectomies may be done to treat kidney cancer or other types of kidney disease, including birth defects, kidney stones or traumatic injury.
 Nephrectomies are also performed to remove a healthy kidney from a living donor for transplant into a patient with kidney disease.
 There are different types of kidney surgery and each can be performed as a minimally invasive laparoscopic procedure or as an open surgical procedure.